 As an alternative, alpha-GPC supplements are available and backed by promising research, including:

-- Study #1 - Among healthy, young volunteers with scopolamine-induced memory impairment, alpha-GPC supplementation alleviated impairment on attention and memory, as compared to placebo.4
+- Study #1 - Among healthy, young adult volunteers with scopolamine-induced memory impairment, alpha-GPC supplements alleviated impairment on attention and memory, as compared to placebo.4

 - Study #2 - This review on 13 clinical trials, encompassing a total of 4,054 human subjects, found significant improvements in memory and attention impaired by cognitive decline with alpha-GPC supplementation.5